top of page

 Tree of Gold, Taos Pueblo, New Mexico oil on canvas by Jann Alexander © 2013

 Art connects us all, though we may not think much about it.
 Most certainly, it connects the artist to audience.
-In my work, a visitor to my studio recognizes a landscape in New Mexico that I’ve painted, or an Austin landmark I’ve photographed, and responds with questions that lead us into conversation over shared experiences there.
-I’m enriched by the information that the visitor shares.
-The art becomes more meaningful to us both because we’ve made a connection with one another.
+In my creative work, a visitor to my studio recognizes a landscape in New Mexico that I’ve painted, or an Austin landmark I’ve photographed, or reads my novel Unspoken, and responds with questions that lead us into conversation over shared experiences.
+I’m enriched by the information the viewer shares.
+The art or novel become more meaningful to us both because we’ve made a connection with one another.

 Appreciating art is often described as an enriching experience.
 As Fine Art Views founder Clint Watson notes, “Sharing your art enriches my life.
-But, more importantly. . .
+But, more importantly . . .
 Sharing your art enriches your life.”
-The art we make becomes richer to us by the act of making connections over it.
+The same is true when we discuss the books we write and read with one another.
+The creative work we make becomes richer to us in the act of making connections over its value.

 Texas Proud Since 1964 by Jann Alexander © 2013